Jahannam: Seven levels

-This left the issue of how/whether to punish sinful Muslims (to "ensure ... moral and religious discipline" and responsibility for individual actions).
+This left the issue of whether and how to punish sinful Muslims (to ensure "moral and religious discipline" and responsibility for individual actions).
 One solution was to reserve for Muslims the highest level of hell with the most lenient punishments, but a "more common" solution was to make the stay of Muslims in hell temporary.

-The issue of whether People of the Book are a variety of believers or unbelievers destined for hell is also discussed.
+The issue of whether People of the Book qualify as believers or are simply unbelievers destined for hell is also discussed.
 In two places in the Quran, almost identical verses seem to indicate they are saved: